monozoide/MailLogSentinel/README.md

 ```

 ## Full documentation
+> [!IMPORTANT]
-This is just an overview of how it works and features.
+> This is just an overview of how it works and features.
 For full documentation, please visit the [MailLogSentinel Wiki](https://github.com/cryptozoide/MailLogSentinel/wiki).

 ## Contributing
 All contributions are welcome—code, docs, ideas, bug reports!